dantoso/ARBlocks/README.md

 ## How it works

 The HUD views and app presentation are all handled by SwiftUI, the AR logic and presentation is made using ARKit and SceneKit.
-Now, diving deeper into the architecture, I know it is not very scalable, but I made this app to be small and I made it as part of a challenge where I had very little time to develop it.
+Now, diving deeper into the architecture, I know it is not very scalable at its current state, but I made this app to be small and had limited time to study, plan, develop and test it.

 I improvised 4 layers: